VerdantFox/blog_posts/posts/0001_flask_authomatic/flask_authomatic.md

 This template is the most complicated template in this website.
 At the top is a form for changing user defined fields.
-This form is the `SettingsForm` that we previously defiend in the users `forms.py` file.
+This form is the `SettingsForm` that we previously defined in the users `forms.py` file.

 Then we have a
 a section where users can add any of the three oauth connections to their